 “Not everyone is feeling the burn of this climate crisis equally,” says Oxfam, stating that a perpetuating “vicious cycle of devastation” is “widening the global inequality gap.”

-The “big emitters” of the developed world control 80% of the world’s economy, account for 80% of emissions, and also support “mega-rich” fossil fuel companies for political gain – but ironically feel least of the fallout.
+The big emitters of the developed world control 80% of the world’s economy, account for almost 80% of emissions – but feel least of the fallout.

 “Whether it is Pakistan, the Horn of Africa, the Sahel, small islands or Least Developed Countries, the world’s most vulnerable – who did nothing to cause this crisis – are paying a horrific price for decades of intransigence by big emitters,” said UN Chief Antonio Guterres, in his opening speech for the 77th UN General Assembly last week.